Common Loan Documents

 In addition to learning about you and your income, we’ll need to know quite a bit about the property you’re planning to buy.

-Homeowner's insurance or flood insurance declarations: This is required for all home loan purchases and covers you in case of any disasters or mishaps to your home.
+Homeowner's insurance or flood insurance declarations: Homeowner’s insurance is required for all home loan purchases and covers losses and damages to your home in case of disasters or mishaps.
 If the property you’re considering is in a flood zone, this is separate from homeowner's insurance and you will need an additional insurance policy.
 Your real estate agent and Loan Officer can help you determine whether this is the case and will ask you who you want to use for homeowner's insurance.

 Appraisal documentation: You’ll need a few experts to check out your property before the deal is final.
 Your Loan Officer will order an appraisal for you.